TrevorLeung05/CMSI-3801/exercises/hw5.md

 5. In order to avoid expenive deep copies and significantly improve performance in modern C++

 6. If your class manages a source, you should define all 5 special member functions.
 The 5 includes destructor, copy constuctor, copy assignment operator, move constructor, and move assignment operator.

+7. Each value in Rust has an owner, there can only be one owner at a time, and when the owner goes out of scope, the value will be dropped.

+8. At any given time, you can have any number of immutable references, at any given time, you can have only one mutable reference, and references must always be valid